Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 Run downloaded executable file by double-clicking on it.

-### 2. Download git repository, main branch
+### 2. Download this git repository, main branch

-Download git repository on your pc by downloading it as a zip, git command on the command prompt, or any git GUI Clients.
+Download git repository on your pc by downloading it as a zip and extracting it, using the just doanloaded git command from the command line, or any git GUI Clients.

 ### 3. Install java